 Published to wide acclaim in 2014, “The Miniaturist” is Jessie Burton’s debut novel, inspired by her visits to the Rijksmuseum in Amsterdam, where an elaborate 17th-century dollhouse is on display.
 Like the book, the period drama exposes the deceit and hypocrisy of an opulent and sexually rigid Golden Age Amsterdam.

 There are weaknesses in the new mini-series: Nella presents as overly empowered for a country girl living in the 17th century, and the nature of the primary relationships morph too readily, and without sufficient exploration.
 But these are relatively minor quibbles, and Nella, Johannes, and Marin reveal complex aspects of themselves that ground the story with a poignant realism.
 And a bonus for fans of Jane Austen’s “Emma” (2009): Romola Garai gives a standout performance of a character who couldn’t be farther from her role as the match matcher, even if Marin is also “a character whom no one… will much like.”

 If you are comfortable with mature themes and want a gripping period drama with intrigue, this is one to watch.
 “The Miniaturist” is a gorgeously filmed, engrossing thriller with top-notch acting, rich interiors and the appearance of a Vermeer painting in motion.

 Order the BOOK

 If you enjoyed this post, you’ll want to wander over to The Period Films List.
 You’ll especially like the Best Period Dramas: Tudor and Stuart Era List.
-Also be sure to see the list of BBC Period Dramas on Amazon Prime, and the period drama line-up coming to PBS MASTERPIECE this fall.
+Also be sure to see the list of PBS Masterpiece Classic Period Dramas on Prime Video.